top of page

 Sandra: You know… I’d almost forgotten about that meeting until just now.

 Timmy: Same.
 Maybe it’s because it was in the middle of the night.
-I remember feeling so groggy and being like: Why are we even doing this at 2 am?
+I remember feeling so groggy and thinking, Why are we even doing this at 2 am?

-Aunty Rose: I hope you two still learned something from it though.
-Global meeting — can't help it but meet at inconvenient timings sometimes.
+Aunty Rose: I hope you two still learned something from it.
+Global meetings can’t help but meet at inconvenient timings sometimes.

 Sandra: (laughs) Right?
-At first, I felt like it was just one of those things you go for because you have no choice.
+At first, I felt like it was just one of those things you attend because you have no choice.
 But looking back, I think it was actually… good for me.
 Like a spiritual wake-up.

 Timmy: Yeah.
-Actually, I went in feeling like an outsider.
-The group was for eighteen to twenty-fives, right?
-I’m twenty-five now, and in a couple of months, I won't be part of this group already.
-So I went in feeling like... maybe this isn't for me.
+I went in feeling like an outsider.
+The group was for eighteen to twenty-five-year-olds, right?
+I’m twenty-five now, and in a couple of months, I won't be part of this group anymore.
+So I went in thinking, maybe this isn't for me.

 Aunty Rose: But now you feel different?

 Timmy: Mm.
 Remember the elder’s sharing about living as Christians in a Babylonian world?
-It reminded me of when I was that age, like I went through all the same struggles in school, at work.
-All these people who keep joking in a bad way or swearing left and right.
-I could relate.
+It reminded me of when I was that age.
+I went through all the same struggles in school and at work.
+All those people joking inappropriately or swearing left and right—I could relate.

 Sandra: Wow, but that's so not your crowd anymore!
-Actually, how did you change?
+How did you change?

 Timmy: I think it's because I have been saturating myself with the Word and Spirit, being surrounded by brothers and sisters in Christ.
-Then one day, sitting at the lunch table, something just clicked in my head.
-Like, this isn’t me anymore.
+One day, sitting at the lunch table, something clicked in my head.
+I realised, this isn’t me anymore.
 I don’t have to stay here.
-So I isolated myself, found other colleagues to hang out with.
+So, I isolated myself and found other colleagues to hang out with.
 Since then, I never went back.

-Aunty Rose: Proud of you Timmy.
+Aunty Rose: I’m proud of you, Timmy.
 What about you, Sandra?
 Do you have a similar struggle?

 Sandra: Hmm.
-For me, I don't think I have the same struggle.
+I don't think I have the same struggle.
 But what really stood out were the testimonies.
 Remember the girl who moved from a science career to becoming a fashion designer?

 Timmy: Oh yeah, her story was powerful.

 Sandra: Exactly.
-She went through family pressure, doubts, and so much prayer.
-But God led her into fashion, which she already had an interest in.
-She was so worried her parents would push back and nag at her.
+She faced family pressure, doubts, and so much prayer.
+But God led her into fashion, which she was already interested in.
+She worried her parents would push back and nag at her.
 They did at first, but after a lot of prayer and surrendering to God, it stopped.
-And also it's cool how now she’s designing clothes that bring modesty into the fashion industry.
+It’s cool how now she’s designing clothes that bring modesty into the fashion industry.
 I was really struck by that.

 Aunty Rose: Oh, why that one in particular?

 Sandra: Because I’m still figuring out my own career path.
-But I don’t know if that’s what God intends for me long-term.
+I don’t know if that’s what God intends for me long-term.
 Hearing her made me think… maybe it’s okay not to have it all figured out yet.
-What matters is staying close to God, trusting that He’ll lead me.
+What matters is staying close to God and trusting that He’ll lead me.

 Timmy: That’s a good posture to have.

 Aunty Rose: Exactly.
-So now that you guys attended the meeting, how do you feel?
+Now that you guys attended the meeting, how do you feel?
 Did it help grow your relationship with God?

-Sandra: Actually, yeah.
+Sandra: Actually, yes.
 It made me more resolved to seek Him.
-You know, attending that meeting felt like plunging my face into cool water — refreshing, cleansing, shaking me awake.
+Attending that meeting felt like plunging my face into cool water—refreshing, cleansing, and shaking me awake.
 By the end, I felt renewed.

 Sandra: I think what Timmy means is that friends are one thing, but it's good to connect with others who really love God.
 They push you on, you know?

 Aunty Rose: Yup, that's the power of community.
-And you may already have us and the church, but having some friends in your interest group or your age really helps also, like how I have my single ladies group.
+You may already have us and the church, but having friends in your interest group or your age really helps too, like how I have my single ladies group.

 Sandra: Yes.
 Now I'm looking forward to the next meeting even more.